 Probation and Dismissal Policy.
-A student whose quality point average is below 3.00 for two consecutive academic terms will be placed on probation.
+A student whose quality point average is below 3.00 after completing a minimum of 9 credits will be placed on probation.
 If the QPA is not restored to a minimum of 3.00 within one academic year, he/she will be subject to dismissal.
+A student may be subject to immediate probation or dismissal for extremely poor academic performance, e.g., failing a course, having a semester QPA below 2.0, or having an overall QPA of below 2.25 after completing a minimum of 9 credits.